 The SmartWay Transport Partnership guides freight carriers and shippers towards the establishment of benchmark operations and goals for lower fuel consumption.
 According to the EPA, potential partners in this program can be any retailers, manufacturers, distributors, cargo owners, and other shippers, as well as private fleets, commercial carriers, and 3rd party logistics providers.

-2. The SmartWay Technology Program is focused on finding and testing the most suitable equipment for freight companies to achieve the set goals for lower emissions and higher fuel savings.
-Specific performance criteria are used to test protocols and performance of vehicles and technology in order to ensure lower amounts of air pollutants and higher efficiency of the fleets.
+The SmartWay Technology Program is focused on finding and testing the most suitable equipment for freight companies to achieve the set goals for lower emissions and higher fuel savings.
+Specific performance criteria are used to test protocols and performance of vehicles and technology to ensure lower amounts of air pollutants and higher efficiency of the fleets.
 The SmartWay Technology Program can point you to certain tire models that can reduce emissions of nitrogen oxides, for example, or to multiple trailer aero devices that can save you 9% or more in fuel usage.

 Throughout the past years, EPA has verified equipment in the following categories: Aerodynamic Technologies, Idle Reduction Technologies, Low Rolling Resistance Tires, Retrofit Technologies.
 If you are a manufacturer or have a specific technology in mind, make sure to check the verification process to get SmartWay approval for your products.

 SmartWay Vehicles is the third program that identifies low-duty cars and trucks that have proved to be environmentally friendly and, hence, have earned the program’s approval and now carry its logo.
 Each year, the EPA examines new car models and gives them scores, based on the evaluation of their levels of greenhouse gas and smog-forming emissions.
 The models that score better than average in both categories can earn a SmartWay Elite certification.